 She had only been “helping the police with their investigation of Wojciech Janowski” the prosecutor’s office stated.

-Another six of those the police were holding were released at the same time.
+Another seven of those the police were holding were next released.

 This meant that the police were still holding seven.

-One of the seven, it was revealed, was Janowski’s personal trainer named Pascal Dauriac.
+One of the seven, it was revealed, was Janowski’s personal trainer, a man named Pascal Dauriac.
 The latter had been the personal trainer of both Janowski and Sylvia for the past 10 years.

 Another of the seven was Janowski.